 The amount of salt you need will vary according to taste, and also what brand of tomato sauce you use.
 Some are much saltier than others!
 Taste the soup at this point, and add in some additional salt/seasoning salt as needed.

-This isn't spicy at all with the amount of red pepper flakes.
-I'd add in some additional if there weren't any sensitive palates eating.
+This isn't spicy at all with the amount of red pepper flakes called for.
+I'd add in some additional if there aren't any sensitive palates eating.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 370Total Fat: 18gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 77mgSodium: 817mgCarbohydrates: 29gFiber: 6gSugar: 10gProtein: 25g

 Nutrition data provided here is only an estimate.
 If you are tracking these things for medical purposes please consult an outside, trusted source.
 Thanks!

 Nicole Johnson, a self-taught expert in grilling and outdoor cooking, launched Or Whatever You Do in 2010.
 Her blog, renowned for its comprehensive and creative outdoor cooking recipes, has garnered a vast audience of millions.
 Nicole's hands-on experience and passion for grilling shine through her work.
 Her husband, Jeremiah Johnson, also plays a pivotal role in recipe development, adding his culinary flair to the mix.
 Together, they form a dynamic duo, offering a rich and varied outdoor cooking experience to their followers.